Plattsburg, Missouri: History

-The area along the rivers had been occupied for thousands of years by indigenous peoples.
-Historic American Indian tribes in the area included the Ioway, Fox and Sac tribes, who ceded land to the United States in the Platte Purchase.
+The area along the rivers has been inhabited for thousands of years by indigenous peoples.
+Historic Native American tribes in the area included the Ioway, Meskwaki and Sac tribes, who ceded land to the United States in the Platte Purchase.
 This area became part of northwest Missouri.

 The European-American settlers first called their settlement Concord.
 (This has been used for a contemporary man-made lake and surrounding housing development in the city.)
 Later the city was renamed Springfield.
 After the discovery that there was an earlier Springfield, Missouri, settlers named it "Plattsburg," after Plattsburgh, New York.
 This is the seat of Clinton County, New York.
 Both it and Clinton County, Missouri were named for George Clinton, one of the Founding Fathers, the first governor of New York, and vice president of the United States from 1805 to 1812.

 The area was settled chiefly by migrants from the Upper South, especially central Kentucky and western Virginia.
 It was near a region called "Little Dixie" in Missouri because of the strong Southern presence.
 These migrants brought their slaves and culture with them.
 For a brief period of time during the 1830s, Plattsburg was home to a Federal land office for areas of northern Missouri that were newly opened to settlement by European Americans after the Platte Purchase in 1836.
 Until then, Plattsburg was one of the farthest western non-military settlements.

 The area became a leading producer of both hemp and tobacco, both major commodity products of the Bluegrass Region of central Kentucky.
-They were labor-intensive and dependent on labor of enslaved African Americans labor.
+They were labor-intensive and dependent on labor of enslaved African Americans.
 David Rice Atchison, the US senator from here, was pro-slavery.
 As the county seat, Plattsburg was a center of trade and politics, with a variety of retail stores and professions.
 At one point, when Kansas City was a major beef processing and export center, Plattsburg was known as "the Beef Capital of the World".

 By 1860, the county had a total population of 7,848.
 The 1,144 enslaved African Americans comprised 17% of the total.
 During the American Civil War, two minor battles took place nearby.
 The town was occupied by both Confederate and Federal forces.
 In 1863, elements of William Quantrill's guerrilla band captured a unit of Federal troops encamped in the county courthouse located in Plattsburg.